 So without further ado, here are the best things to do in Mittenwald:

 Activity #1: Visit the Violin Making Museum in Mittenwald

 Whenever I go to a destination, the first two things that I do are: (1) discover the uniqueness of the place, (2) find the most beautiful view to feel some awe.

 Awe is really an addicting feeling, by the way!

-Undoubtedly in the case of Mittenwald, the craft and art of violin-making set it unique from others, especially to its neighboring town of Garmisch-Partenkirchen.
+Undoubtedly in the case of Mittenwald, the craft and art of violin-making set it unique from others, especially in its neighboring town of Garmisch-Partenkirchen.
 That’s why visiting the Violin Making Museum (Geigenbaumuseum) is the first activity on this list of things to do in Mittenwald.

 The violin industry in Mittenwald dates back to the late 17th century when Matthias Klotz came home bringing the knowledge of violin making he learned from Italy.
-Together with his sons, they created the violin-making tradition, which gave a recognizable name for Mittenwald.
+Together with his sons, they created the violin-making tradition, which gave a recognizable name to Mittenwald.

 Mittenwald even became a violin shop to the world.

 In the Violin Making Museum, you will see all the highlights of violin making, the details of the craft, and various violins created in different decades and centuries.
-There is a movie about the violins in both English and German that you can watch inside.
+There is a movie about the violins in English and German that you can watch inside.